chiuannica/randompointgenerator/README.md

 # stephcurrysimulator
-A basketball game simulator
+A basketball game point generator

 Hello.
-This is a basketball simulator that has two players.
-Each player has different stats, percentages for three pointers, two pointers, and three pointers.
+This generator has two players.
+Each player has different stats, percentages for three pointers, two pointers, and one pointers.

 You can change the stats and regenerate the table.